janEntikan/panda3d-docs/programming/gui/directgui/directscrollbar.rst

    and relief control the look of the trough.
 You can control the look of the thumb by prefixing each of these parameters with the prefix "thumb\_", e.g.
-   ``thumb_frameSize``; similarly, you can control the look of the two scroll buttons by prefixing these with "incButton\_" and "decButton\_".
-You can retrieve or set the current position of the thumb with ``myScrollBar['value']``.
+   ``thumb_frameSize``; similarly, you can control the look of the two scroll buttons by prefixing these with "inc_button\_" and "dec_button\_".
+You can retrieve or set the current position of the thumb with ``my_scroll_bar['value']``.

    =========================================================================== ============================================================================================================================================================================================ =================================================
    Keyword                                                                     Definition                                                                                                                                                                                   Value
    =========================================================================== ============================================================================================================================================================================================ =================================================
-   value                                                                       Initial position of the thumb                                                                                                                                                                Default is 0 range                                                                       The (min, max) range of the thumb                                                                                                                                                            Default is (0, 1) pageSize                                                                    The amount to jump the thumb when the user clicks left or right, (up or down if the scrollbar is vertical), of the thumb; this also controls the width of the thumb when resizeThumb is True Default is 0.1 scrollSize                                                                  The amount to move the thumb when the user clicks once on either scroll button                                                                                                               Default is 0.01 orientation                                                                 The orientation of the scroll bar                                                                                                                                                            DGG.HORIZONTAL or DGG.VERTICAL manageButtons                                                               Whether to automatically adjust the buttons when the scroll bar’s frame is changed                                                                                                           True or False resizeThumb                                                                 Whether to adjust the width of the thumb to reflect the ratio of pageSize to the overall range; requires manageButtons to be True as well                                                    True or False command                                                                     Function called when the position of the thumb changes (takes no arguments)                                                                                                                  Function extraArgs                                                                   Extra arguments to the function specified in command                                                                                                                                         [Extra Arguments] thumb_geom, thumb_relief, thumb_text, thumb_frameSize, etc.                 Parameters to control the look of the thumb                                                                                                                                                  Any parameters appropriate to :ref:`directbutton` incButton_geom, incButton_relief, incButton_text, incButton_frameSize, etc. Parameters to control the look of the lower or right scroll button                                                                                                                           Any parameters appropriate to :ref:`directbutton` decButton_geom, decButton_relief, decButton_text, decButton_frameSize, etc. Parameters to control the look of the upper or left scroll button                                                                                                                            Any parameters appropriate to :ref:`directbutton`
+   value                                                                       Initial position of the thumb                                                                                                                                                                Default is 0 range                                                                       The (min, max) range of the thumb                                                                                                                                                            Default is (0, 1) page_size                                                                    The amount to jump the thumb when the user clicks left or right, (up or down if the scrollbar is vertical), of the thumb; this also controls the width of the thumb when resize_thumb is True Default is 0.1 scroll_size                                                                  The amount to move the thumb when the user clicks once on either scroll button                                                                                                               Default is 0.01 orientation                                                                 The orientation of the scroll bar                                                                                                                                                            DGG.HORIZONTAL or DGG.VERTICAL manage_buttons                                                               Whether to automatically adjust the buttons when the scroll bar’s frame is changed                                                                                                           True or False resize_thumb                                                                 Whether to adjust the width of the thumb to reflect the ratio of page_size to the overall range; requires manage_buttons to be True as well                                                    True or False command                                                                     Function called when the position of the thumb changes (takes no arguments)                                                                                                                  Function extra_args                                                                   Extra arguments to the function specified in command                                                                                                                                         [Extra Arguments] thumb_geom, thumb_relief, thumb_text, thumb_frameSize, etc.                 Parameters to control the look of the thumb                                                                                                                                                  Any parameters appropriate to :ref:`directbutton` incButton_geom, incButton_relief, incButton_text, incButton_frameSize, etc. Parameters to control the look of the lower or right scroll button                                                                                                                           Any parameters appropriate to :ref:`directbutton` decButton_geom, decButton_relief, decButton_text, decButton_frameSize, etc. Parameters to control the look of the upper or left scroll button                                                                                                                            Any parameters appropriate to :ref:`directbutton`